JatinSanghvi/JatinSanghvi.github.io/content/posts/2024-10-12-inlined-variable-declaration/index.md

 }
 ```

-C# 7.0 introduced the `is` operator to check for the variable's type.
-Developers could combine the operator with pattern matching to eliminate the null-check as follows:
+C# 7.0 also added support for the `is` operator to check for the variable's type that eliminated the null-check as follows:

 ```cs
 if (obj is int)